ryanrudolfoba/SteamOS-microSD/README.md

 1. While the Steam Deck is powered off, ***plug out the USB C drive that contains the SteamOS Recovery image.***
 1. Press the VOLDOWN + POWER button until you hear a chime.
 1. The boot menu will appear, select the microSD where SteamOS is installed and press A button (or enter on the keyboard).
-1. **It will auto shutdown *once* at the first boot.** Repeat the step 1-2.
 1. Wait until SteamOS loads.
 This will take about 1-2minutes depending on the speed of the sdcard.
 1. Go through the Greetings - language, timezone and WiFi connection.
 1. SteamOS will continue with the installation.
 Wait until this is finished.

     > **Note**\
     > It may stock at "Starting Steam Deck update download". \
     Wait at least about 3 minutes.\
-    If it's not progressing, shutdown the Steam Deck at the Steam menu, and then repeat the step 1-2.***
+    If it's not progressing, shutdown the Steam Deck at the Steam menu, and then repeat the step 1-2.

 1. Once completed the Steam Deck will automatically reboot and launch the OS installed on the internal SSD (Windows or SteamOS).
 1. Power off the Steam Deck and then proceed to Post Install Instructions.